 This figure shows that the proportion of Australians aged 14 and over who smoke daily declined from 2016 (12.2%) to 2019 (11.0%).
 The proportion of people who never smoked, were ex-smokers, or smoked occasionally remained stable from 2016 to 2019.

-Illicit drugs include those that are illegal, legal drugs or volatile substances used illicitly and the non-medical use of pharmaceuticals.
+An illicit drug is defined as any drug which is illegal to possess or use or any legal drug used in an illegal manner (AIHW 2020).
 The proportion of people who had used an illicit drug in their lifetime has been gradually increasing in Australia since 2001 (Figure HARM2).
-In 2019, 43% of people aged 14 and over in Australia had illicitly used a drug at some point in their lifetime and 16.4% had done so in the last 12 months (tables S2.31 and S2.32).
+In 2019, 43% of people aged 14 and over in Australia had illicitly used a drug at some point in their lifetime and 16.4% had done so in the last 12 months (AIHW 2020, tables 4.2 and 4.6).

-Cannabis is the most commonly used illicit drug in Australia (AIHW 2020) (Table S2.31), which is consistent with international data.
-The latest World Drug Report indicates that:
+Cannabis is the most commonly used illicit drug in Australia (AIHW 2020, Table 4.2), which is consistent with international data.
+The latest World Drug Report indicates that in 2020:

 For detailed information on the harms, availability and consumption of tobacco, alcohol and other drugs in Australia, please see the separate section for each of the Drug types.

 Alcohol and other drug treatment services assist people to address their substance use through a range of treatments.
 Treatment objectives can include reduction, stabilisation or cessation of substance use, as well as improving health and social wellbeing.
 Treatment services can include: